Henchopp/CAVE/README.md

 ### Example: Mean and Variance Matching

-Suppose we are training a neural network that restores RGB images where the mean and variance of each image are known.
+Suppose we are training a neural network that restores RGB images where the mean and variance of the ground truth image are known.
-During training, we would have a batch `ims` of size `N x 3 x H x W`, the corresponding mean values `means` of size `N x 1 x 1 x 1`, and the corresponding variance values `vars` of size `N x 1 x 1 x 1`.
+During training, we would have an output batch `ims` of size `N x 3 x H x W` and ground truth batch `labels` of the same shape.
+The mean values `means` of `labels` should be of size `N x 1 x 1 x 1`, and the variance values `vars` should also be of the same size.
 We can create a `CAVE` instance by coding the following:
 ```
 cave = CAVE(low = 0.0,